anhpnd12/AB-Testing-Email-Subject-Line-Analysis/README.md

 # 2. Analytical Questions
 ## 2.1 Assessing the effectiveness of 2 experiment subject lines
+Step:

-### Subset customers who experiment 2 promocode subject lines
+* Subset customers who experiment 2 promocode subject lines
-### Create average number of online purchases (Online), number of purchases by customer (frequency) and number of purchases with promo (freq-promo) in the last 12 months
+* Create average number of online purchases (Online), number of purchases by customer (frequency) and number of purchases with promo (freq-promo) in the last 12 months
-### Create new variables, make a purchase versus not make a purchase
+* Create new variables, make a purchase versus not make a purchase
-### looking within those who made a purchase
+* Looking within those who made a purchase
-### Creating subset with those purchase by promocode
+* Creating subset with those purchase by promocode

 ### Run independent t-tests
 #### IV = Promocode, DV = Average sales